For Immediate Release

 Contact: John Guilfoil

-Georgetown Police and Fire Departments Offer Halloween Safety Tips
+Georgetown Police and Fire Departments Provide Halloween Safety Tips

-- Only approach well-lit houses in familiar neighborhoods and always travel in small groups
+- Only approach well-lit houses and always travel in small groups

 - Wear clothing that is bright, reflective and flame retardant